How much is my home worth? EXACTLY what somebody is willing to pay for it.

 The granddaddy of these is the infamous Zestimate from Zillow.

-Simply enter your address and within a few milliseconds, voila, up pops the current market value of your home.
+When owners are thinking of selling their home they will enter your address and within a few milliseconds, voila, up pops the current market value of your home.
 So easy and convenient, right?

 Easy and convenient it might be but it's about as reliable as the Seattle Marines making the playoffs!